Home » Paying For College

 The Top 10 Cheapest Veterinary Schools Ranked

 If you’re interested in a career as a veterinarian, then going to veterinary school is a requirement.
 But let’s face it, veterinary school isn’t exactly cheap.
-According to the latest data from the American Veterinary Medical Association (AVMA), veterinary school graduates had an average student loan debt of around $186,430, with more graduates owing closer to $400,000.
+According to the latest data from the American Veterinary Medical Association (AVMA), veterinary school graduates had an average student loan debt of $185,486.
+However, one in three veterinary graduates in 2023 have student debt greater than $200,000.

 Going to vet school can set you back more than six figures in education costs, even if you take advantage of financial aid, like scholarships and grants.
 That’s why it’s important to consider low-cost schools and calculate the overall cost.
 Here are 10 of the cheapest veterinary schools for Doctor of Veterinary Medicine programs.